FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ## Conclusion

 In this guide, we've explored the inner workings of Node-RED, from its initialization process to flow management and deployment.
 However, it's essential to note that this is just a basic overview, and there's much more to Node-RED than what we've covered here.
 Understanding the basic internal workings of Node-RED not only helps in better utilizing its features but also in troubleshooting and optimizing performance for complex IoT and automation projects.

+## Additional Resources

+If you are interested in delving deeper into the workings of Node-RED, the following resources are recommended:

+- [Node-RED Modules](https://nodered.org/docs/) - Official documentation providing a high-level overview of Node-RED modules.
+- [Node-RED GitHub Repository](https://github.com/node-red/node-red) - Source code repository for Node-RED, allowing you to delve deeper into its workings and contribute to its development.
+- [FlowFuse Architecture](/docs/contribute/architecture/) - Detailed explanation of the architecture of FlowFuse, providing insights into Node-RED's implementation.